5 Reasons to Use Hydrogen Peroxide to Clean Your Hardwood Floors

 3. It Kills Harmful Microorganisms

 Not only is hydrogen peroxide 3% excellent at removing grime, but it’s also a powerhouse when it comes to disinfecting your hardwood floors.
 Just like any other surface in your house, your hardwood floors collect their fair share of germs, especially if you have little ones and pets running around.
 Protect your whole family from harmful microorganisms using hydrogen peroxide 3%, which effectively kills bacteria, viruses, mould spores, yeast, and fungi.
-It’s even been shown to kill dangerous bacteria like staph and viruses like the H1N1 virus, SARS, and COVID-19.
+It’s even been shown to kill dangerous bacteria like staph and viruses.
 By disinfecting your floors with this powerful solution, you can help prevent the transmission of common and serious illnesses.

 4. It’s Cost-Effective